 New runs, new lift - same authentic vibe

 Approximately 339 acres of terrain in The Beavers will be served by a four-person chairlift starting in the 2018-19 season.
 Runs include two new intermediate groomed runs, open bowls and some of the best glade (tree) skiing in Colorado.

-The extreme terrain of The Steep Gullies is for experts only; all users of that terrain will be required to hike back to the bottom of the Pallavicini Lift; this hike takes approximately 20-30 minutes.
+The extreme terrain of The Steep Gullies (129 acres) is for experts only.
+All skiers using that terrain will be required to hike back to the bottom of the Pallavicini Lift; this hike takes approximately 20-30 minutes.

 Trail Map: The Beavers & The Steep Gullies

 Located to the west of the current ski area boundary, the new terrain will add approximately 468 acres of skiable terrain to Arapahoe Basin, bringing the ski area’s total acreage to 1,428 acres upon completion of the project.
 The new terrain will accommodate a wide range of skiers, from intermediates to experts.

 About the Terrain

 The Steep Gullies

 The Steep Gullies will be the most challenging skiing at Arapahoe Basin.
 These steep, narrow chutes vary in pitch and width, and will be rated as "extreme" (double-black diamond).
 All terrain in The Steep Gullies will be designated as "hike back," meaning that guests will hike or skin back to the bottom of the Pallavicini Lift upon completion of their run.